oceanchad/carce-git/README.md

 # carce-git
 part-time

+# Using Googlemaps as Web Crawler to find Taiwn Depot and showing the additional

+## Overview

   The company is looking for the all Taiwan Depot for the advertisement purpose.

   Traditionally, they ask part-time employee to manually search relevant information on Google maps, then copy the address, name,